frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 It returns a FrovedisCRSMatrix object for frovedis-like input.

 __Return Value__
-**When test data and training data used by fitted model are same (both are python native input or frovedis-like input):**
+**When test data and training data used by fitted model are both python native input:**
-It returns a scipy sparse matrix of float or double(float64) type values.
+It returns a scipy sparse csr matrix of float or double(float64) type values.
 It has shape **(n_samples, n_samples_fit)**, where 'n_samples_fit' is the number of samples in the fitted data.
-**When test data and training data used by fitted model are different:**
+**When either test data or training data used by fitted model are frovedis-like input:**
 It returns a FrovedisCRSMatrix of float or double(float64) type values.
 It has shape **(n_samples, n_samples_fit)**, where 'n_samples_fit' is the number of samples in the fitted data.